peripheralist/nana-subgraph/README.md

 `yarn global add @graphprotocol/graph-cli` (Only necessary for deploying)

-## Config
+## Generating network config

-`config/*.json` files define addresses and start blocks for contracts on specific networks.
+`config/<network>.json` files define addresses and start blocks for contracts on specific networks.
 Usually, a contract's start block should be the block where that contract was deployed.

+Run `yarn config:<network>` to generate a config file for that network, with updated contract addresses and startBlocks.

 ## Generating subgraph.yaml

 Subgraphs are defined by a `subgraph.yaml` file, which is generated from `*.template.yaml` files.
-To make it easier to support multiple contract versions, there is a template file for each version as well as "shared".

-Running `yarn prep <network>` will run `scripts/prepare.js` to construct a `subgraph.yaml` file for that network, using yaml template files and the contracts defined in `config/<network>.json`.
+Running `yarn prep:<network>` will run `scripts/prepare.js` to construct a `subgraph.yaml` file for that network, using yaml template files and the contracts defined in `config/<network>.json`.

 The `prepare.js` script also performs a safety check for mismatches between the generated `subgraph.yaml` and the mapping files.
 Warnings will be shown if:
 - a function is referenced in the `subgraph.yaml` that isn't defined in any mapping files